RICKCOYL/twitter/README.md

 > In app users can <b>sign up/sign in .
 Users can upload a profile and cover images at the sign-up or after they sign in by accessing the profile page, here they can also edit their username and full name.
 > <br>
 > The app is tested using RSpec for unit and integration tests

-## App functionality

-- Users can sign up/sign in/sign out
-- Users can createtweets
-- Users can upload a profile and cover images when they sign up, otherwise they will have default placeholders
-- Users can edit their profile username and images
-- Users can follow and unfollow other users
-- Users can see who he is following and who are following other users

 ## This web app is live, you can check it here: [Live demo]()